maksimTrs/LangChain_AI_Chat/README.md

 ### Available Models

 The default model is `gemma:2b`.
-You can change the model by setting the `OLLAMA_MODEL` environment variable.
+You can change the model by setting the `OLLAMA_MODEL` environment variable in your `.env` file.
 Make sure the model is available in your Ollama instance.
 You can add more models to be pulled at startup by editing the `command` in the `ollama-pull-models` service in `docker-compose.yml`.

 ## 🧠 Memory Management